The Magistrates’ Court of Victoria

 Sher Criminal Lawyers regularly advises and represents clients facing criminal charges in the Magistrates’ Court.
 We appear in Courts around Melbourne on an almost daily basis and also attend Court in regional Victoria when requested.
 Because we interact with the Courts so regularly, we have an in-depth knowledge of the processes, Magistrates, prosecutors and staff in each Court.
 We utilise this knowledge to our client’s advantage when planning a legal strategy.

-We have offices located in the Melbourne CBD and Moorabbin and it is easy for us to quickly attend Court anywhere in the city or suburbs.
+We have offices located in the Melbourne CBD and Moorabbin and it is easy for us to quickly attend Melbourne and Victoria Magistrates’ Courts.
 Clients also appreciate the fact that they can easily attend our offices should they wish to speak to us in person.

 If you have been charged with a criminal offence, please contact Sher Criminal Lawyers immediately.
 We are available 24/7 and offer free consultations by way of Zoom, Facetime or in person at our Melbourne and Moorabbin offices.
 Our specialist defence team is here to help you secure the best possible outcome in your matter by applying our expert knowledge of the criminal law and the Victorian justice system.